If a Curlew can live for over 32 years and there are flocks of 1000 in Norfolk, how can they be described as

 Curlew numbers on the Wash, which sits between the counties of Norfolk and Lincolnshire, increased dramatically when shooting ceased in 1981, although milder winters could have also have been influential.
 In the five years immediately before the ban, the average maximum, winter Wetland Bird Survey count on the Wash was 3281, rising to 9642 in the period 2006/07 to 2010/11.
 There were similar increases on the North Norfolk coast and a bit further south at Breydon Water.
 The broader, national picture is one of increase between 1981 and 2001, although generally at a lower level to that seen in Norfolk, followed by a steady, shallow decline.
 If numbers are higher than they once were does this mean that we should be less concerned about Curlews – and what is the justification of the species’ near-threatened designation?

 Conserving migratory species is difficult because individuals rely on different resources in different countries at different stages of the year.
 For Curlews, there is evidence that breeding season problems are at the heart of large decreases in numbers in Russia, through the Baltic and into The Netherlands – the countries from which much of the wintering population on the east coast is drawn.
 According to the European Commission’s species management plan, drivers of decline include wide-scale intensification of grassland management for milk production, land-abandonment and increased predation in some areas.
 Autumn, winter and spring hunting is thought to have had a lesser but contributory effect to the long-term losses, with hunters across the European Community shooting between 3% and 4% of the population each year.
 In the last twenty years, within the EC, hunting of Curlew has been confined to Ireland, Northern Ireland and France.
-Much of this shooting pressure was and is in France, where coastal hunting of Curlew was reinstated after a five year moratorium.
+Much of this shooting pressure was and in France, where coastal hunting of Curlew was reinstated after a five year moratorium but has since been suspended again.
 Read blog about this here.